GoogleChromeLabs/tooling.report/README.md

 - `lib` - Various scripts and plugins for the build.
 - `static-build` - this script runs at the end of the build process and generates HTML.
 - `client` - All client-side JS goes here.
 It doesn't need to go here, but it keeps it separate from the static generation JS.
+- `tests` - Markdown for all the tests and results.

+# Test structure

+TODO - document 😀

 # Special imports